babashka/scittle/README.md

 This will run an nREPL server on port 1339 and a websocket server on port 1340.
 Your editor's nREPL client will connect to port 1339 and your browser, running scittle, will connect to port 1340.
+The nREPL server forwards messages to the browser via the websocket connection.

 In your scittle website, you will need to include the following, in addition to the normal routine: